folkswhocode/awesome-diversity/FIGURES.md

 * For LGBTQ figures, please ensure they are historical or publically "out"
 * For figures who fit into several categories - I have no idea yet
 * Please order figures alphabetically by surname

+## Should we include these folks?
+They're involved in tech, but not especially close to computing or its forebears

+### James E West